charveey/goodreads_miner/README.md

 - Mocks are used for network calls and file reads
 - Edge cases for parsing, scraping, and CSV saving are fully covered

+## TO-DO

+- Allow specifying which Bookshelf to add the books to in Goodreads
+- Add a `--output_dir` option to specify where the CSV file should be saved

 ## Contributing